huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_database.md

 * `owner` - (Optional, String) Specifies the name of the SQL database owner.
   The owner must be IAM user.

+* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the database.
+  Changing this parameter will create a new resource.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: